-Summary of NPS EN-1 provision The development must be assessed with regard to Effects whether or not the project would have a significant Europea effect on a European site or any site which is provided 4) and a the same protection as a matter of policy (NPS EN-1, Europea paragraph 4.3.1). accomp The Environmental Statement should set out any Relevar effects on internationally, nationally, and locally determi designated sites of ecological conservation assessr importance, on protected species and habitats and designa other species identified as being of principal other sp importance for the conservation of biodiversity (NPS importa EN-1, paragraph 5.3.3).
-Section presents the existing environmental baseline data established from desk studies, presents the potential environmental effects on ecology arising from the proposed Thurrock Flexible Generation Plant, based on the information gathered and the identifies any assumptions and limitations encountered in compiling the highlights any necessary monitoring and/or mitigation measures that could prevent, minimise, reduce or offset the possible environmental effects identified in of the Thurrock Flexible Generation Plant on ean sites are considered in this chapter (Section a full assessment of effects on integrity of ean sites is provided in the HRAR which panies the ES.
+Summary of NPS EN-1 provision How and where considered in the ES The development must be assessed with regard to whether or not the project would have a significant effect on a European site or any site which is provided the same protection as a matter of policy (NPS EN-1, paragraph 4.3.1).
+Effects of the Thurrock Flexible Generation Plant on European sites are considered in this chapter (Section 4) and a full assessment of effects on integrity of European sites is provided in the HRAR which accompanies the ES.
+The Environmental Statement should set out any effects on internationally, nationally, and locally designated sites of ecological conservation importance, on protected species and habitats and other species identified as being of principal importance for the conservation of biodiversity (NPS EN-1, paragraph 5.3.3).
+Relevant baseline data have been collated to determine ecology features of concern, and inform the assessment of effects, which sets out effects on designated sites, protected species and habitats and other species identified as being of principal importance for the conservation of biodiversity (see Section 4).